 So check your budget and dive into this part of the comparison:

 SumoMe: Pay For Sites and Visitors Alike

 SumoMe offers a variety of pricing packages.
-Each has certain restrictions - whether it's the amount of sites you can install your plugin on, or whether it's the amount of visitors that can arrive on your site within any given month.
+Each has certain restrictions – whether it's the number of sites you can install your plugin on, or whether it's the number of visitors that can arrive on your site within any given month.